wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error          March 2019

-4.1.3.1.
+4.2.
+INFO-CODEs for use with RESPONSE-CODE: NOERROR(3)

+4.2.1.
 NOERROR Extended DNS Error Code 3 - Stale Answer

    The resolver was unable to resolve answer within its time limits and decided to answer with a previously cached data instead of answering